-The New Jim Crow, Michelle Alexander shows the social illness of ethnic-discrimination in a fresh light.
-Mass-incarceration in the United States constitutes an ethnic caste structure, and she makes the readers on a past and thorough trip on how this comes around.
-The author of the book backs-up her opinions with many references to figures and coherent philosophies from further considerate authors.
-In the earlier time, racial-discrimination was lawful and authorized by the administration in the procedure of old Jim Crow laws and slavery.
-Now, though, a most of the American people don’t consider they ethnically distinguish.
-Nowadays, most of the American people reject ethnic dissimilarity and naturally white bigot notions.
+In The New Jim Crow, Michelle Alexander shows the social illness of ethnic discrimination in a fresh light.
+Mass incarceration in the United States constitutes an ethnic caste structure, and she takes the readers on a past and thorough trip on how this comes around.
+The author of the book backs up her opinions with many references to figures and coherent philosophies from further considerate authors.
+In the earlier time, racial discrimination was lawful and authorized by the administration in the procedure of old Jim Crow laws and slavery.
+Now, though, most of the American people don’t consider themselves ethnically distinguished.
+Nowadays, most American people reject ethnic dissimilarity and naturally white bigot notions.

-Majority of the individuals of the US reflects that they are color-blind people when it approaches to tolerate and race, and indeed provision, mass-incarceration as color-blind.
-For them, the most of the Black people and brown males who were caught-up in law enforcement’s zealous War on Drugs are merely “faceless men” who didn’t play by the rules and regulations.
-In accord with the author, this “callous colorblindness” has “proved catastrophic for African Americans,”(Alexander, “The New Jim Crow”) which are furthermore probable to be round-up for drug-related crimes than that of the white people, also as figures show that the white people are more probable to obligate drug-related crimes.
-Present criminal based justice scheme made this ethnic below the caste, made-up most of the time with the Latinos and African-Americans, with lesser white Americans as “collateral casualties,” which are pulled in by the remaining of the War on Drugs.
+The majority of the individuals in the US reflect that they are color-blind people when it comes to tolerating race and, indeed provision, mass incarceration as color-blind.
+For them, most of the Black people and brown males who were caught up in law enforcement’s zealous War on Drugs are merely “faceless men” who didn’t play by the rules and regulations.
+In accord with the author, this “callous colorblindness” has “proved catastrophic for African Americans”(Alexander, “The New Jim Crow”), which are furthermore probable to be round-up for drug-related crimes than that of white people, also as figures show that the white people are more probable to obligate drug-related crimes.
+The present criminal-based justice scheme made this ethnicity below the caste, made up most of the time Latinos and African-Americans, with fewer white Americans as “collateral casualties,” which are pulled in by the remainder of the War on Drugs.
 This is the New Jim Crow. “race has always influenced the criminal justice system.”
-(Forman Jr) Notwithstanding government statistics that disclose that the black people were no furthermore probable to be embarrassed by drug-related crimes than that of white people, the War on Drugs is paid mostly in contradiction to the African-Americans in the ghettos, which are grounded on the implicit and misunderstood supposition that the poor-black men are dangerous offenders and the users of drug or the dealers.
+(Forman Jr) Notwithstanding government statistics that disclose that black people were no furthermore likely to be embarrassed by drug-related crimes than white people, the War on Drugs is paid mostly in contradiction to the African-Americans in the ghettos, which are grounded on the implicit and misunderstood supposition that the poor-black men are dangerous offenders and the users of drug or the dealers.

-The use of Drug was indeed on the decay when the War on Drugs initiated.
-She blames the Reagan Administration for arranging this War on Drugs to make understated and color-blinded technique to endure the discrimination in contradiction to the African-American people.
-She pointed out it to the law-enforcement, tainted by the federal funding money and the drug war penalty based rules and regulations.
-Police ordered drug-enforcement actions as they were “bribed” with the assistants and arms, also military equipment: “tanks, bazookas, anything [they] wanted.”
-Law and enforcement agencies are permissible to retain detained possessions purportedly used in the unlawful drug action for their usage, also deprived of accusing anybody with criminality.
+The use of Drugs was indeed on the decay when the War on Drugs was initiated.
+She blames the Reagan Administration for arranging this War on Drugs to make an understated and color-blinded technique to endure the discrimination in contradiction to the African-American people.
+She pointed out it to law enforcement, tainted by the federal funding money and the drug war penalty-based rules and regulations.
+Police ordered drug-enforcement actions as they were “bribed” with the assistants and arms, as well as military equipment: “tanks, bazookas, anything [they] wanted.”
+Law and enforcement agencies are permissible to retain detained possessions purportedly used in the unlawful drug action for their usage, also deprived of accusing anybody of criminality.
 Subsequently, police conduct “fishing expeditions for drugs… with nothing more than a hunch,” which is their understatement for ethnic summarizing.

-President Obama has noted that “[t]oo many [African-American] fathers are AWOL” nowadays however unsuccessful to inquire where they may be discovered.
+President Obama has noted that “[t]oo many [African-American] fathers are AWOL” nowadays, however unsuccessful in inquiring where they may be discovered.
 They may be originating in the jail, “locked away for drug crimes that are largely ignored when committed by whites.”
-She points out to the civil-rights and the criminal-justice improvement collections that have continued to be silent, unwilling to originate to the protection of “criminals.”(The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander)
+She points out the civil rights and the criminal justice improvement collections that have continued to be silent, unwilling to originate to the protection of “criminals.”(The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander)

 Works Cited